 - two KTPs led to licensing deals, a third led to a commercial partnership.

 Knowledge is transferred through the Associate throughout the partnership; therefore you can expect to spend 10% of your time supervising the graduate.
 In the initial proposal stage, more time may be required; however, the KTP team at Business Gateway will assist you with this to minimise the impact on your time.
-Partnerships can vary in length, from 6 months to three years, depending on the objectives of the project.
+Partnerships can vary in length, from one to three years, depending on the objectives of the project.

 The KTP Office, located in Business Gateway, offers a full range of services to support you and the company from your initial enquiry through to the end of the partnership.